mariafshan/no-degree-data-science/README.md

 All with super low to no cost from online resources.

-_Read more: "Do I think a master's degree in [Computer Science/ Data Science/ Analytics/ etc] is worth it?"_

 ### Prerequisites
 I built this curriculum using myself an anchor (non-STEM background, b-school graduate, accountant).

-*However, regardless of which stage you are in life, I highly recommend you read the following: "is [Computer Science/ Data Science/ etc] the right career choice for me?"*

 ### Bridging Courses
 #### Mathematics